chunkyun/ACGCN/README.md

 ## Data Description

 The data used in this paper is given in `data` folder.
-The file name is CHEMBL{id}_mmps and extension is .csv (comma separated value).
+The file name is {target_name}_mmps and extension is .csv (comma separated value).
 Please see the table below for specific description.

 | Column | Type | Description |
 | ------ | ------ | ------ |